RodgerOliver/guides/git.md

 To search for commits that are not pulled in the local repo.

+# Fork

+### Sync A Fork

+`git remote add upstream https://github.com/ORIGINAL_OWNER/ORIGINAL_REPOSITORY.git`

+Configurea remote that points to the original repository.

+`git fetch upstream`

+Get changed (fetch) branches and commits.

+`git checkout master`

+Switch to master branch.

+`git merge upstream/master`
+`git pull upstream master`

+Merge the changes into master.
+Or you can pull them.

 ## Collaborating On Github

 ### Project That You Don't Own

 On these repos you can clone and read it, but you cant write to it.

-- Fork original the repo.
-- Clone the fork to your local machine.
+- Fork original the repo and clone the fork to your local machine.
 - Add the original repo as a remote called upstream.
   - Origin points to your GitHub fork of the project.
 You can read and write to this remote.
   - Upstream points to the main project’s GitHub repository.
 You can only read from this remote.